 Editor's note: This month only – get $6 off my ebooks The Magic of Black & White, The Magic of Black & White: 50 Assignments and The Black & White Landscape using the code bw6 at checkout.
 Click the links for details.
 Thanks for reading, Andrew.

-Before we look at some of the ways you can use foreground interest to make the composition of your landscape photos more interesting, let’s take a look at some of the reasons why photographers use wide-angle lenses for landscape photography.
+Before we look at some of the ways you can use foreground interest to improve the composition of your landscape photos, let’s take a look at some of the reasons why photographers use wide-angle lenses for landscape photography.

-The best way to explain is with an example, so here’s a photo that I created with a 14mm lens on my Fujifilm X-T1 camera.
+The best way to explain is with an example, so here’s a photo that I created with a 14mm lens (on an APS-C camera).

-The use of a wide-angle lens gives the photo the following characteristics.
+The use of a wide-angle lens (with the appropriate settings, of course) gives the photo the following characteristics.

 1. Front to back sharpness.
 Everything is sharp, from the jetty close to the camera to the lighthouse in the distance.

 2. There is a visual relationship between the foreground and the background.
 The eye goes from the jetty through the frame to the lighthouse on the horizon.